Newborn safety is a top priority

 Immunizations & Illness

 I have all of my vaccinations and up to date boosters.
 I also receive my seasonal flu shot each year.
-When the Covid 19 vaccine becomes available to my age category I will also be getting that vaccination.
+I have also been triple vaccinated against Covid 19.
 If I feel a cold coming on I will contact you immediately to reschedule and I also ask you to reschedule if you are sick to prevent germs from coming into my studio.
 Keeping my studio clean is critical but also a sick baby with a stuffed up nose will have more trouble breathing, nursing/ feeding and will be less settled.
 I would rather reschedule and photograph your baby when they are older than struggle through a session with a unhappy little one.

 During any poses and wrapped images I keep a close eye on baby to make sure circulation is not being interrupted.
 I check fingers and toes to ensure they are normal flesh colour (not white, pale, blue or purple.)
 I also check baby’s skin and colour to make sure they are not chilly or too warm.